 In related work (also in Political Behavior), my colleagues and I find that many Americans are unaware that Donald Trump was born wealthy, and this misperception leads them to view him as more empathetic toward the common person and more competent a businessman.

 Beyond my research on candidate character, I have been involved in projects seeking to understand how Americans respond to a military intervention.
 Two articles from this research have been accepted at The Journal of Politics.
 In related work, Jim Walsh and I find that, contrary to prior work, Americans do not support drone attacks more strongly than attacks using ground troops.

 Finally, I am working on a number of projects in the field of survey methodology.
-Working with Zack Scott and Mike Hanmer, we developed an honesty pledge that significantly reduced vote overreporting in the 2014 election (published in Electoral Studies).
-I also worked as the Research Methodology Fellow with the Washington Post’s Polling Division in 2018 and am currently working with them on a paper that identifies the most accurate likely voter models.
-Furthermore, drawing from my experience working in electoral accountability, I am developing research that examines the impact of using hypothetical politicians as opposed to real ones in survey vignettes.
-I argue that prior scholarship has not adequately balanced the advantages of these competing approaches, potentially limiting the scope of inference one can draw from these studies.
+My colleagues and I developed an honesty pledge that significantly reduced vote overreporting in the 2014 election (published in Electoral Studies).
+I worked as the Research Methodology Fellow with the Washington Post’s Polling Division in 2018 and am currently with PPRG colleagues on research that examines sampling techniques and survey modes as important determinants of polling accuracy in the 2016 election.
+In recent work I examine the advantages and limitations of survey experiments using hypothetical politicians.
+I argue that the political behavior literature would benefit from the greater use of survey experiments high in realism.

 Areas of Interest